 Edit, edit, and then edit again

-Once you’ve decided what you’re going to include when writing your personal statement, it’s time to make sure it’s got that competitive edge.
+Once you’ve decided what you’re going to include, it’s time to make sure it’s got that competitive edge.
 Ideally, aim for approximately 100 words for a typical CV, or a little longer if it’s for an application form.
 It’s much easier to write 200-300 words first, and then trim it down to make sure you’ve covered everything you need to.

 This is also a good time to decide whether to write in first- or third-person.
 Most candidates favour the latter, as it tends to appear more credible and professional – and in general, CVs are written in third-person too.
 This keeps things consistent throughout the whole document, but writing in first-person allows you to bring out more of your personality, which could help you to stand out against hundreds of other CVs.